chickenPopcorn/EqEq/notes/language-reference-manual.md

     ```
       gcd = {
         if (0 == b) {
-          a;
+          a;  // solution is a
         } elif (a == 0) {
-          b;
+          b;  // solution is b
         }

         if (a > b) {
-            a = b, b = a % b  // note: multiple assignments on single line
+          a = b, b = a % b
+          // note: multiple assignments on single line
         } else {
           a = b % a, b = a
         }
-        gcd; // call gcd with the current values of a and b
+        gcd; // solution is gcd w/the current a and b
       }
     ```
   `gcd` is similar to a function in C with parameter a and b.